HassanKhaled/dogly/readme.md

 ## name attribute

-this is shows the name of the extension in the chorome store and on the tab in the broswer.
+this is shows the name of the extension in the `chrome` store and on the tab in the broswer.

 ```
 "name": "Temp Extensions"